 The most glaring effect of an imbalanced circadian rhythm is sleep disturbance.
 When our biological clock is off, it is difficult to get good quality sleep that properly rests our minds and bodies.
 This accounts for the irritability and fatigue many people feel during the day in the winter seasons.
 However, disruption in circadian rhythms doesn’t stop there; it is also linked to mental health struggles, often resulting in increased feelings of anxiety, depression, and stress.
 Overall, when we receive less sun in the cold Connecticut months, we are biologically inclined to feel less rested, energized, and healthy.

 As high school students, we are especially susceptible to seasonal mental-wellness changes.
 Whether it be college applications, keeping up with school work, or managing sports or jobs, our DHS students are definitely busy as we go into the colder seasons–and with that comes increased stress.
 For students, this stress can make us more likely to stay inside and miss out on the crucial sunlight that keeps us healthy.
-Senior Rachele Romano says that in the winter her school work piles up, sometimes spending “the whole day inside studying,” instead of spending time outdoors or on wellness activities.
+Senior Rachele Romano says that in the winter her school work piles up, sometimes she spends “the whole day inside studying,” instead of spending time outdoors or on wellness activities.
 The result: Romano describes that the winter can feel like a “long rut”.

 For other students, the shorter length of daylight is the main drag during the cold seasons.
 As the sun starts to set at 4 pm, there is less opportunity to take in the light, and more hours living in the dark–no wonder we are so tired!
 Senior Paige Westbrook says, “I feel less motivated to do things for myself when it’s dark out.”
 Between the lack of warm sunshine and an often dreary atmosphere that can get students feeling down, the colder seasons can be challenging.